arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ## Overview

-In this tutorial you will see how to build an image for the Portenta X8 with the files provided at Foundries.io.
+In this tutorial you will learn how to build an image for the Portenta X8 with the files provided at Foundries.io.

 ***In this tutorial we are using Ubuntu LTS 20.04 inside the Windows Subsystem for Linux (WSL) through the Windows Terminal***